 - Lippmann: Integral Photography

 Franco-luxembourgish physicist Gabriel Lippmann introduces “integral photography”.
 He proposes an analogue multi-lens photo plate that is “reminiscent of the insect’s compound eye, where a large number of crystalline lenses are arranged hexagonally, like the cells of a bee hive”.
+His setup allows mapping the direction of light rays to their position in the recording.
 This makes him the inventor of the world’s first analogue light field device, though the term “light field” wouldn’t exist for another 30 years.

 By placing a print from such an exposure behind the same lens array, and illuminating it from behind (think “light field display”), he is able to reproduce a virtual, 3D image of the recorded scene, complete with parallax and perspective shift when the observer moves: